 How else does keto help with blood sugar and weight loss?
 By reducing your ravenous appetite.

-For example, one group of diabetics were placed on a low carb diet — and ate about 1,000 less calories per day.
+For example, one group of diabetics were placed on a low carb diet — and ate about 1,000 fewer calories per day.
 They weren’t forced to eat less.
 They just did.

 If you want to prevent insulin resistance, maintain a healthy weight, and reduce your risk of chronic diseases like diabetes and cancer — you’ll want to take your blood glucose seriously.
 You’ll want to master it.
 Here are some simple ways to do that:

-- Quantify your blood sugar with a glucose meter at home, or order a lab test for more accurate results.
+- Measure your blood sugar with a glucose meter at home, or order a lab test for more accurate results

 - Eat foods and spices that improve blood sugar regulation like dark chocolate, cinnamon, green tea, and turmeric[*].

-- Improve your blood sugar response even further with compounds like berberine and bitter melon, both found in Perfect Keto Blood Sugar Support.[*]
+- Improve your blood sugar response even further with compounds like berberine and bitter melon

 Glucose And Your Health